dylanjboyd/recruit-backend/README.md

 not face any problems loading it on Windows or Linux (...or something else?)

-The `RecruitBackend` project (the web application) itself is configured to run as a console application, so you should be able to run it directly without external depdendencies such as IIS.
+The `RecruitBackend` project (the web application) itself is configured to run as a console application, so you should be able to run it directly without external dependencies such as IIS.
 The SQLite database should be created for you automatically.

 The front-end is configured with the `localhost` address of this project out of the box, so you should not face any